 The precautionary threshold is the biomass level at which point the harvest rate will be reduced to help the stock return to the MSY level (see Section 4.6.1).
 The precautionary biomass threshold is in addition to the overfishing and overfished/rebuilding thresholds required under the Magnuson-Stevens Act (MFMT and MSST).
 The precautionary biomass threshold is higher than the overfished biomass MSST.
 Because $B{MSY}$ is a long-term average, biomass will by definition be below $B{MSY}$ in some years and above $B{MSY}$ in other years.
 Thus, even in the absence of overfishing, biomass may decline to levels below $B{MSY}$ due to natural fluctuation.
-By decreasing harvest rates when biomass is below $B{MSY}$ but maintaining MSY control rule (or proxy control rule) harvest rates for biomass levels above MSY, the precautionary threshold and accompanying response effectively constitute a control rule that manages for harvests lower than MSY and an average biomass above MSY.
+By decreasing harvest rates when biomass is below $B{MSY}$ but maintaining the MSY control rule (or proxy control rule) harvest rates for biomass levels above MSY, the precautionary threshold and accompanying response effectively constitute a control rule that manages for harvests lower than MSY and an average biomass above MSY.

-The precautionary threshold is established only for category 1 and 2 species since an estimate of stock status is needed to understand when a stock is beyond the precautionary threshold.
-The precautionary threshold will be the $B{MSY}$ level, if known.
-The default precautionary threshold will be 40 percent of the estimated unfished biomass level for actively managed non-flatfish species.
-The precautionary threshold for actively managed flatfish stocks is 25 percent of the estimated unfished biomass level.
+The precautionary threshold is established only for Category 1 and 2 species since an estimate of stock status is needed to understand if a stock is beyond the precautionary threshold.
+The precautionary threshold is the BMSY level, if known.
+If the BMSY level is not known, the default precautionary threshold is 40 percent of the estimated unfished biomass level for actively managed non-flatfish species and 25 percent of the estimated unfished biomass level for actively managed flatfish stocks.
 The Council may recommend different precautionary thresholds for any species or species group based on the best scientific information about that species or group.
 It is expected the threshold will be between 25 percent and 50 percent of the estimated unfished biomass level.